eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

     pip install -U colcon-common-extensions vcstool

+and add the path to the :code:`vcs` executable to your :code:`PATH` from the *Edit the system environment variables* control panel.

 .. note::

     If this fails due to an Environment Error, add the :code:`--user` flag to your installation.

-Now, create a colcon_ workspace, and then download the repos file that will be used to install *eProsima Fast DDS* and its dependencies:
+Now, create a colcon_ workspace and download the repos file that will be used to install *eProsima Fast DDS* and its dependencies:

 .. code-block:: bash